George Gipps: Peninsular War

 In 1809 he joined the Royal Engineers and was initially posted to Ireland before being transferred in 1811 to serve in the Peninsular War.
 Gipps took part in the Siege of Badajoz in 1812 where he was wounded in the arm leading an assault on the fort of La Picurina.
 He was deployed to other cities in Spain as well as elsewhere in Europe (although he missed the Battle of Waterloo due to his posting in Ostend, Belgium where he was preparing fortifications).

 West Indies

 In 1824 he joined the Colonial Service and served in the West Indies, where he was appointed as Commander of Engineers in the colonies of Demerara and Berbice.
 Gipps was in charge of the construction of public works and had control over a few hundred slaves who were utilised as labourers.
 He proposed a scheme of removing these labourers from slavery after their work for the government had ceased.
-However, a minor scandal surfaced when Gipps fathered a child to his slave mistress named Louisa, which prevented the implementation of his plan.
+However, a minor scandal surfaced.
+Gipps fathered a child to his slave mistress named Louisa, after which he attempted to purchase her freedom.
+This scandal prevented the implementation of his plan.
 This caused an embarrassment to Gipps who returned to England in 1829.
 He married Elizabeth Ramsay, the daughter of Major-General George Ramsay, RA, in 1830.